kmturley/code-line-numbers/README.md

 }
 ```

-Hint: setting color for `.hljs-line-numbers__number__zeros` will show leading zeros in line numbers like `042`.
+Hint: setting color for `.code-line-numbers__number__zeros` will show leading zeros in line numbers like `042`.

 ## License

 LGPL license - use it for free.

-Star us on [GitHub](https://github.com/edsdk/code-line-numbers) if you like this library.
+Star us on [GitHub](https://github.com/dmitriy-komarov/code-line-numbers) if you like this library.